AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/3426686?quality=12&learn=on)

->[!IMPORTANT]
->
->AEM as a Cloud Service Eventing is only available to registered users in pre-release mode.
-To enable AEM eventing on your AEM as a Cloud Service environment, contact the <a href="mailto:grp-aem-events@adobe.com">AEM-Eventing team</a>.

 ## What it is

 AEM Eventing is a cloud-native eventing system that enables subscriptions to AEM Events for processing in external systems.
 An AEM Event is a state change notification sent by AEM whenever a specific action occurs.
 For example, this can include events when a content fragment is created, updated, or deleted.